Jude-KIM/AudioPlayer/README.md

 . share the address of media to cacaoTalk, facebook and twitter.

 # How to Use
-Download AudioPlug, and enjoy it.
+Download AudioPlayer, and enjoy it.
 It consists of 3 part, 'ChannelList', ChannelHome', and 'Player'(widget is optional).

 'ChannelList' shows you all the RSS channels like podcast.
 For the simpel uses, For the simple use, AudioPlug has some preloaded podcast addresses which is hard coded.